Building a Leading Cannabis Company through Scientific Research

 This Australian led study will collaborate with over 40 international experts in the field of medical cannabis cultivation to facilitate research and development of international best practices in the field of medical cannabis.
 Specifically to define and implement best practices in the areas of safety and quality.
 This research will develop an understanding of how organic practices is understood and translated internationally with the view to developing best practices in organic cultivation.
 Thus the objectives of this research are:

 Review the safety and quality practices and procedures of cannabis production and medical based products from around the world to better understand how that may apply to Australian situation.

-Research, define and implement organic practices in the cultivation and production of medical cannabis as perceived and implemented by an international marketplace and utilizing aquaponics as a cultivation vehicle.
+Research, define and implement organic practices in the cultivation and production of medical cannabis as perceived and implemented by an international marketplace and utilising aquaponics as a cultivation vehicle.